alvaro0308/micro-ROS-Teleop-ESP32/README.md

 # micro-ROS-Teleop-ESP32
-The goal of this program is to move an Arduino Robot using ROS2.
+The goal of this program is to teleoperate an Arduino Robot using ROS2.
 To make this possible an ESP32 with micro-ROS is connected to Arduino over UART.

 # Installation
 ```